programminghistorian/ph-submissions/lessons/tf-idf.md

 Since the basic idea of __tf-idf__ is to weight term counts against the number of documents in which terms appear, the same logic can be used on other text-based features.
 For example, it is relatively straightforward to combine __tf-idf__ with stemming or lemmatization.
 Stemming and lemmatization are two common ways to group together different word forms/inflections; for example, the stem of both _happy_ and _happiness_ is _happi_, and the lemma of both is _happy_.
 After stemming or lemmatization, stem or lemma counts can be substituted for term counts, and the __(s/l)f-idf__ transformation can be applied.
 Each stem or lemma will have a higher __df__ score than each of the words it groups together, so lemmas or stems with many word variants will tend to have lower __tf-idf__ scores.

 Similarly, the __tf-idf__ transformation can be applied to n-grams.
-A Fivethirtyeight.com post from March 2016 called ["These Are The Phrases Each GOP Candidate Repeats Most"](https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/) uses such an approach to perform the inverse-document frequency calculation on phrases rather than words.
+A Fivethirtyeight.com post from March 2016 called ["These Are The Phrases Each GOP Candidate Repeats Most"](https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/) uses such an approach to perform the inverse-document frequency calculation on phrases rather than words.[^7]

 ## Tf-idf and Common Alternatives